megantosh/fairness_measures_code/README.md

 If you use this software or prepared datasets in your work, we ask you to cite this work:

-* Zehlike, Meike, Carlos Castillo, Francesco Bonchi, Sara Hajian, Mohamed Megahed.
+* Meike Zehlike, Carlos Castillo, Francesco Bonchi, Sara Hajian, Mohamed Megahed.
 “Fairness Measures: Datasets and software for detecting algorithmic discrimination.”
 June, 2017. http://fairness-measures.org/

 ## References

 Measurements that were implemented are found in the following paper(s):

-* “Žliobaitė, Indrė.
+* “Indrė Žliobaitė.
 “Measuring discrimination in algorithmic decision making.”
 Data Mining and Knowledge Discovery 31, no. 4 (July 31, 2017): 1060-089. doi:10.1007/s10618-017-0506-1.”